Sairam954/B_ONN_SIM/README.md

 ![image](https://user-images.githubusercontent.com/23030293/215599495-6df0e14b-3bb4-4bd0-903d-8f9a3c619699.png)

 The performance metrics are calculated by using PeformanceMetrics/metrics.py, currently it provides the above values.
-Users can change the file to reflect their accelerator components energy and power paraments.
+Users can change the file to reflect their accelerator components energy and power parameters.

 ### Evaluation Visualization:
 The visualization.py can take the generated simulation csv and plot barplot for the results.
 It also prints useful information in the console about the top two accelerators.